adam-ridhwan/approachable_geek_coding_challenge/README.md

 # Approachable Geek Coding Challenge

-This repository contains the source code for the Approachable Geek Coding Challenge by Adam Ridhwan
+This repository contains the source code for the Approachable Geek Coding Challenge by **Adam Ridhwan**.

 ## Getting Started